 So then what about pricing?
 For 1966-67 a VIP four-door hardtop was priced below the LTD but above the Caprice.
 However, in 1968 the VIP was given a hefty price increase to $120 above the LTD and $55 above the Caprice.
 In 1969 that price gap widened to $155 above the LTD and $87 above the Caprice.

 It’s true that the Fury III was also higher priced than its Big Two competition, but the price gap was less than half the size of the 1968-69 VIP’s.
 So the VIP’s pricing probably didn’t help sales.
-But if list price was that important then why didn’t the 1966-67s sell a lot better?
+But if list price was that important then why didn’t the 1966-67s sell better?

 Did the VIP take a back seat to Chrysler’s Newport?